commercetools/nodejs/docs/sdk/api/sdkMiddlewareHttp.md

 2. `includeResponseHeaders` *(Boolean)*: flag whether to include the response headers in the response, if omitted headers is omitted from response
 3. `includeOriginalRequest` *(Boolean)*: flag whether to include the original request sent in the response.
 Can be useful if you want to see the final request being sent.
 4. `maskSensitiveHeaderData` *(Boolean)*: flag to mask sensitie data in the header. e.g. Authorization token
+5. `enableRetry` *(Boolean)*: flag to enable retry on network errors and `500` response.
+(Default: false)
+6. `retryConfig` *(Object)*: Field required in the object listed below
+  1. `maxRetries` *(Number)*: number of times to retry the request before failing the request.
+(Default: 50)
+  2. `retryDelay` *(Number)*: amount of milliseconds to wait before retrying the next request.
+(Default: 200)
+  3. `backoff` *(Boolean)*: activates exponential backoff.
+Recommended to prevent spamming of the server.
+(Default: true)
+  4. `maxDelay` *(Number)*: The maximum duration (milliseconds) to wait before retrying, useful if the delay time grew exponentially more than reasonable

+#### Retrying requests
+This modules have a retrying ability incase of network failures or 503 response errors.
+To enable this behavior, pass the `enableRetry` flag in the options and also set the maximum number of retries (`maxRetries`) and amount of milliseconds to wait before retrying a request (`retryDelay`).

+The repeater implements an exponential delay, meaning the wait time is not constant and it grows on every retry.

 #### Usage example